 The Computer Laboratory is an academic department within the University of Cambridge that encompasses Computer Science, along with many aspects of Engineering, Technology and Mathematics.
-It consists of 36 full-time academic staff, 25 support staff, 7 research fellows, 42 post-doctoral research workers and 154 PhD students.
-We have nearly 300 undergraduates studying for Part I, II and III of the Computer Science Tripos and around 45 graduate students studying for the MPhil in Advanced Computer Science.
+It consists of 41 academic staff, 29 support staff, 5 research fellows, 81 post-doctoral research workers and 119 PhD students.
+We have over 300 undergraduates studying for Part I, II and III of the Computer Science Tripos and 36 graduate students studying for the MPhil in Advanced Computer Science.

 Cambridge Computing – The First 75 Years

 An extensively illustrated, highly readable and informative account of computing in Cambridge, from Babbage to the present day.
 This book will appeal to a wide readership, well beyond Cambridge, to everyone interested in the history of computing and the University of Cambridge.

 (Contact email@example.com if you would like to order a hard copy)

 - Computer Laboratory hosts 2014 GNU Tools Cauldron